 Painting your ceiling can seem like a tough task.
 But following expert ceiling painting tips and using Benjamin Moore®Waterborne Ceiling Paint can help you get the job done right.

-While classic white ceiling paint is a go-to for homeowners, why not consider colour?
+While classic white ceiling paint is a go-to for homeowners, why not consider color?
 A rich navy blue or deep black ceiling can blur the boundaries of a room, making it look endless yet intimate.
-Painting a ceiling with a lighter shade or a slight variation of your wall colour delivers depth and dimension, without breaking the unity of existing colour schemes.
+Painting a ceiling with a lighter shade or a slight variation of your wall color delivers depth and dimension, without breaking the unity of existing color schemes.

 *Always follow manufacturer's application steps for best results.

 What's the best way to paint a ceiling?
 Watch our how-to video for step-by-step guidance on how to paint a ceiling the right way–and get amazing results you’ll love.

 In addition to your paint, make sure your brush and roller sleeve are high quality and that your roller sleeve is the appropriate nap for your ceiling texture.
 Ask your local Benjamin Moore retailer for help determining the best tools.
 When it comes to the best type of paint for ceilings, Benjamin Moore’s Waterborne Ceiling Paint is a “dead flat” paint that applies smoothly, hides most ceiling imperfections and is specially formulated to minimize both lap marks and splatter.

 INSL-X® Color-Changing Ceiling Paint goes on pink and dries white, so you'll never have to wonder if you missed a spot.

 Prepare with the Right Paint & Tools (continued)

 White is a common ceiling choice, but you can choose virtually any color to paint your ceiling, as Benjamin Moore offers thousands, and can match any shade.